mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 2. **External** (HTTP) apps.
 Apps can be hosted as publicly available HTTP services, the choice of hosting provider is yours.
 A self-managed Mattermost customer would be able to install your app from a URL.
-External apps are not currently accepted in the Mattermost App Marketplace.
+External apps are not currently accepted in the Mattermost Marketplace.
 3. **Customer-deployable** apps.
 An app can be packaged as a bundle, deployable by the customer in their own hosting environment.
 Currently, [AWS Lambda](https://aws.amazon.com/lambda/),